 • North Somerset Levels 191 km

-Cleaning along Sedgemoor Drove, Chedzoy
+cleaning along Sedgemoor Drove, Chedzoy

 The work that the Board undertakes on the maintenance of watercourses is done under the legal powers contained within Section 14 & 15 of the Land Drainage Act.
 We are allowed to enter onto private land to do our work under the legal powers contained within Section 64 of the same Act.